Chador: After Islam

 During the Islamic period, the chador merely represented one type of clothing adapted to comply with Islamic dress codes and has never had a uniform function, shape, stitching, size, or even color.
 Based on literary evidence, in both pre- and post-Islamic Iran, the chador was used both as a covering for the face or head and as a full-body garment.

 In its latter meaning, the chador has found various synonyms in Arabic, one of which is "Hibrā."
-This term referred to the women’s covering during the Umayyad period (41–132 AH) and was considered a type of mulāyah.
-Mulāyah was the common covering for women outside the home in the early Abbasid period (132–656 AH), which covered the entire body.
-In one of the illustrations from a copy of "Al-Maqamat" by Al-Hariri, women are seen wearing coverings similar to today’s chador at gatherings of sermon and justice, dating back to no later than the mid-6th century.
+This term referred to the women’s covering during the Umayyad Caliphate (41–132 AH) and was considered a type of mulāyah.
+Mulāyah was the common covering for women outside the home in the early Abbasid Caliphate (132–656 AH), which covered the entire body.
+In an illustration from a copy of "Al-Maqamat" by Al-Hariri, women are seen wearing coverings similar to today’s chador at gatherings of sermon and justice, dating back to no later than the mid-6th century.

 Our understanding of the exact description of this covering, regardless of its name, is largely related to more recent periods, particularly from the Safavid and Ottoman eras onwards.
 Accordingly, women did not view the chador solely as a veil or covering; aesthetic considerations, especially in the choice of fabric and decorations, played a significant role.
 The influence of women’s financial status and social class was evident in determining the fabric and embellishments of the chador.

-Elite women in Fes, unlike ordinary women in Morocco, adorned the edges of their chadors with white silk or other colors during the Ottoman period, fastening them with large gold or silver rings at the chest.
-During the Qajar period, the chadors of elite women were often made of silk, while less affluent women used "Dabit" fabric for their chadors.
+Elite women in Fes, unlike ordinary women in Morocco, adorned the edges of their chadors with white silk or other colors during the Ottoman era, fastening them with large gold or silver rings at the chest.
+During the Qajar era, the chadors of elite women were often made of silk, while less affluent women used "Dabit" fabric for their chadors.
 Elite women embroidered their black chadors with gold thread and attached silver or silver-plated borders, which gradually gave way to red borders in colors like blue, brown, and white, measuring two fingers wide.
 During this period, "Abaya" chadors, which were highly valuable and imported from Baghdad, were in high demand among these women.